legenlee/crylic/README.md

-# Crylic
+# Nozomi (Crylic)

-Crylic is a custom Minecraft launcher.
+Nozomi is a custom Minecraft launcher.

 ## Development